Testing for Association in Multi-View Network Data: Simulation results

 \subsection{SBM for a network view and a multivariate view}

-We will evaluate the performance of four tests of $H_0: C = 1_{K^{(1)}}1_{K^{(2)}}^T$ in the setting in which one of the views is multivariate: \begin{enumerate}[1.] \item The $P^2$LRT proposed in Section \ref{sec:node-test}, using the true values of $K^{(1)}$ and $K^{(2)}$, \item The $P^2$LRT, using estimated values of $K^{(1)}$ and $K^{(2)}$, \item The $G$-test applied to the estimated community assignments in the network view and the estimated cluster memberships in the multivariate view, using the true value of $K^{(1)}$ and $K^{(2)}$, and \item The $G$-test, using the estimated values of $K^{(1)}$ and $K^{(2)}$, \end{enumerate} where $K^{(1)}$ is estimated by applying the method of \citet{le2015estimating} to $X^{(1)}$, and $K^{(2)}$ is estimated using BIC.
-In all four tests, we approximate the null distribution with a permutation approach, as in Algorithm \ref{alg:test}, using $M = 200$ permutation samples.
+We will evaluate the performance of six tests of $H_0: C = 1_{K^{(1)}}1_{K^{(2)}}^T$: \begin{enumerate}[1.] \item The $P^2$LRT proposed in Section \ref{sec:node}, using the true values of $K^{(1)}$ and $K^{(2)}$, \item The $P^2$LRT, using estimated values of $K^{(1)}$ and $K^{(2)}$, \item The $G$-test applied to the estimated community/cluster memberships in the network/multivariate view, using the true values of $K^{(1)}$ and $K^{(2)}$, \item The $G$-test, using estimated values of $K^{(1)}$ and $K^{(2)}$, \item The BEStest \citep{peel2017ground} applied to the network view and the estimated cluster memberships in the multivariate view, using the true values of $K^{(1)}$ and $K^{(2)}$, \item The BESTest, using estimated values of $K^{(1)}$ and $K^{(2)}$. \end{enumerate} We estimate $K^{(1)}$ by applying the method of \citet{le2015estimating}, we estimate $K^{(2)}$ using BIC, and we approximate the null distributions using $M = 200$ permutation samples.